The Italian team Polimove beats everyone in Texas in the race for self-driving cars-breakinglatest.news-Breaking Latest News

-So for the next round of the championship, January 7 in Las Vegas, the organizers are expecting the public of the big events.

-And, once again, on that occasion, the Italian car will be among the favorites among the various university teams – organized for the race by Energy Systems Network.

 21 teams of over 500 university students from 39 universities in 11 countries competed on the Texas Motor Speedway track.
-The PoliMOVE team of the Department of Electronics, Information and Bioengineering, led by prof. Sergio M. Savaresi, one of the leading international groups in the field of automotive control, intelligent vehicles and smart mobility.
+Italy was represented by the PoliMOVE team from the Department of Electronics, Information and Bioengineering, led by Professor Sergio Savaresi, one of the leading international groups in the field of automotive control, intelligent vehicles and smart mobility.

+“It was a difficult race, also conditioned by the adverse weather – explained to us – Professor Sergio Savaresi, Professor of Automation Engineering at the Politecnico di Milano – after weeks of heat and sun, the temperature was 5 ° c, with wind and intermittent rain.
+Overall it was a race characterized by numerous errors on the part of all the teams.
+A race with a freer format in the defensive trajectories, and therefore required a more advanced ability to perceive the opponents than the competition.
+Las vegas.
+The Politecnico Team was the only one who did not make mistakes, and indeed in both races avoided the collision with the opponent who made mistakes in the attack phase, thanks to the reactivity and correctness of the mitigating action. of his “artificial pilot”.
+Hence Great satisfaction for having shown consistency and reliability in the presets, including important safety aspects that have strong repercussions on o development of the autonomous car on public roads “

 Teams come from all over the world and at the Indy Autonomous Challenge they compete to advance self-driving car technology as much as possible.
 And, consequently, accelerate the commercialization of fully autonomous vehicles with the implementation of Advanced Driver Assistance Systems (ADAS).
 Contests are a platform for students to excel in science, technology, engineering and mathematics (STEM).